 Gabi Conecker, MPH

-President and Co-founder of the International SCN8A Alliance, founder and President of Wishes for Elliott, dedicated since 2014 to advancing SCN8A research
+Executive Director and Co-founder of the International SCN8A Alliance, founder and President of Wishes for Elliott, dedicated since 2014 to advancing SCN8A research.
+Gabi has a nearly 20 years experience in advocating for and advancing public health.

 Gabi is mom to Elliott, now 10 years old, who struggles with one of the most severe strains of SCN8A mutations.
 Gabi founded Wishes for Elliott to fight for better treatment and research even before Elliott was diagnosed with SCN8A at 15 months.
 At diagnosis, the family received the one published article on SCN8A in children offering little to no guidance on care, treatment, or prognosis.
 Even though she was still working full time building maternal/child health programs in sub-Saharan Africa and caring for a severely medically fragile child, she was inspired to bring the passion and urgency of SCN8A families to the nascent but growing community of SCN8A researchers and clinicians – and do everything possible to improve understanding for better treatment and outcomes for all SCN8A children.

 View a video about the decision to launch Wishes for Elliott, their initial SCN8A foundation.

 Michael Hammer, PhD, Geneticist